 Note: We updated this article in March of 2022 to reflect the latest data.
 First, let’s look at the good news.
-In 2020, 648,121 disabled people got approved for Social Security disability benefits.
+In 2021, 827,138 people got approved for Social Security disability benefits.
 Imagine how relieved they felt when they heard they’d would soon start collecting those checks!

 Now, let’s take a moment to review the not-so-great news.
-More than 1.8 million people (disabled or not) applied for SSD benefits in 2020.
+More than 1.8 million people (disabled or not) applied for SSD benefits.
 That means almost 1.2 million received denial letters from the Social Security Administration.
 Just 35% of that year’s applicants met the guidelines for Social Security disability.
 The SSA approves about 1 in every 5 first-time claimants for benefits, and nearly all applied through a disability lawyer.

 If you’re too disabled to keep working full-time, you want to make sure you understand the SSA’s guidelines.
 Doing so can greatly improve your claim’s chances for approval.